LispEngineer/aiband/README.md

 # Next Steps

-1. Make a message box that shows shows the most recent messages.
-2. Update the state of Unity only if the game state has changed.
-3. Only allow player to move to floor spaces
+1. Make player icon animated?
+2. Have a text box that gives information on whatever is under the mouse pointer?

 # Unity Configuration